 When it comes to matters of the heart, some rules are non-negotiable across cultures and countries.
-It doesn’t matter where you come from, a few ground rules should be followed across all relationships.
-Loyalty to your beloved is one of them (and arguably the most significant one too).
-It’s no wonder why cheating or infidelity is considered to be one of the worst relationship offenses one can commit.
-However, while sympathy generally lies with the person being cheated on, very few talk about the third wheel in a relationship and the psychological effects of being the other woman, in an instance of cheating.
+For example, cheating or infidelity is considered to be one of the worst relationship offenses one can commit.
+However, while sympathy generally lies with the person being cheated on, very few talk about the third wheel in a relationship and the psychological effects of being the other woman in an instance of cheating.

 Take for example one of the most famous love triangles in recent history – Lady Diana’s ill-fated marriage to Prince Charles and the presence of his current wife Camilla in the equation.
 “There were three people in this marriage” was Diana’s iconic statement in an interview that is quoted even today.

 In most cases of infidelity, the person who is at the receiving end of the worst kind of judgment is the woman who falls in love with a committed man.
-(Strangely, the man is more easily let off the hook, though he is equally the guilty party.
+(Strangely, the man is more easily let off the hook, even though he’s the one who cheated.
 But that’s another story altogether).
 In the popular imagination, the characteristics of the other woman are all too stereotypical.
 She is portrayed as selfish, needy, clingy, and indifferent to the feelings of the wife.
-That usually sums up the psychology of being a mistress that people are acquainted with.

 Related Reading: Do Affairs That Break Up A Marriage Last?

-You somehow still make peace with the taunting comments and hate speeches hoping one day your man will break free of his unhappy marriage.
-And you can finally stop being the other woman.
-But again, the lack of assurance of this prospect won’t let you sleep at night.
-Either way, being the other woman in a relationship makes you miserable.
+In reality, the woman has to tolerate the taunting comments and hate speeches hoping one day her man will break free of his unhappy marriage and choose her.
+But again, the lack of assurance of this prospect won’t let her sleep at night.
 Here’s how being the ‘illicit’ partner affects a woman:

 1. The guilt is intense

-So, how does it feel to be the other woman?
+So, how does having an affair with a married man make you feel?
 Anxious.
 Guilt-ridden.
 Indecisive.
 It’s a never-ending battle between the devil and angel sitting on your shoulder.
 While one spirit reminds you that ‘everything is fair in love and war’, the other labels you as the villain.

 2. The mind games can and will tire you

-The psychological effects of being the other woman do not show up immediately or in the early stage of the relationship.
-Initially, the thrill of the forbidden love can seem very tempting for a woman, and that is perhaps your answer to the question, ‘why am I ok with being the other woman?’
-You’re okay with it for the time being because the excitement and temptation feel like nothing you have ever felt before.
-The feeling of that rush gets to you and but once the ardor wears off and the real problems emerge, the deception and lies required to keep the relationship going can be exhausting.
+Initially, the thrill of the forbidden love can seem very tempting, and that is perhaps your answer to the question, “Why am I ok with being the other woman?”
+The thrill of the temptation and secrecy are the only benefits in such arrangements.
+The feeling of that rush gets to you but once the ardor wears off and the real problems emerge, the deception and lies required to keep the relationship going can be exhausting.

 The man will have to constantly lie – to either his family or to you and you will also start disliking that over time.
-Seema explains why she had to finally break up.
+Grace explains why she had to finally break up.
 “I wasn’t even sure whether he was serious about me or our relationship.
 He would say I was special but I was never his priority.
-After years of being led on, being the other woman, and letting go was the right thing to do for my own sanity.”
+After years of being led on, letting go was the right thing to do for my own sanity.”

 When you are in love with a married or committed man, you are aware of the annoying fact that you will have to keep it a secret, come what may.
 This can eventually lead to trust issues because you are constantly looking over your shoulders.
 Will you be spotted with him?
 Will anyone find out in the office that you two sort of like each other?
 Will you forever be defined by the quintessential characteristics of being the other woman in an emotional affair?

 Finally, the all-important question comes up.
 Can you trust your man?
 You will keep wondering if he is spending time with his wife when he is not with you (chances are, he is).
-Being the other woman in the relationship comes with many contrasting self-conflicts.
-You encouraged this partnership even though you were well aware of the existence of the ‘wife’ in the picture.
+You’d start feeling jealous even though you were well aware of the existence of the ‘wife’ in the picture.

 Related Reading: Dear Wife Of Cheating Husband, This Is Why I Don’t Feel Guilty